Prime Minister of India: 1947–1984

 Since 1947, there have been 14 different prime ministers.
 The first few decades after 1947 saw the Indian National Congress' (INC) near complete domination over the political map of India.
-India's first prime minister—Jawaharlal Nehru—took oath on 15 August 1947.
+India's first prime minister, Jawaharlal Nehru, took oath on 15 August 1947.
 Nehru went on to serve as prime minister for 17 consecutive years, winning four general elections in the process.
 His tenure ended in May 1964, on his death.
-After the death of Nehru, Lal Bahadur Shastri—a former home minister and a leader of the Congress party—ascended to the position of prime minister.
+After the death of Nehru, Lal Bahadur Shastri, a former home minister and a leader of the Congress party, ascended to the position of prime minister.
 Shastri's tenure saw the Indo-Pakistani War of 1965.
 Shashtri subsequently died of a reported heart attack in Tashkent, after signing the Tashkent Declaration.

-After Shastri, Indira Gandhi—Nehru's daughter—was elected as the country's first woman prime minister.
-Indira's first term in office lasted 11 years, in which she took steps such as nationalisation of banks; end of allowances and political posts, which were received by members of the royal families of the erstwhile princely states of British India.
+After Shastri, Indira Gandhi, Nehru's daughter, was elected as the country's third prime minister.
+The first, and to date, the only, woman to hold the post, Indira's first term in office lasted 11 years, in which she took steps such as nationalisation of banks; end of allowances and political posts, which were received by members of the royal families of the erstwhile princely states of the British Indian Empire.
 In addition, events such as the Indo-Pakistani War of 1971; the establishment of a sovereign Bangladesh; accession of Sikkim to India, through a referendum in 1975; and India's first nuclear test in Pokhran occurred during Indira's first term.
-In 1975, President Fakhruddin Ali Ahmed—on Indira's advice—imposed a state of emergency, therefore, bestowing the government with the power to rule by decree, the period is known for human right violations.
+In 1975, amid growing unrest and a court order declaring Indira's election to the Lok Sabha void, President Fakhruddin Ali Ahmed, on Indira's advice, imposed a state of emergency, therefore bestowing the government with the power to rule by decree; this period is known for human rights violations such as mass sterilisation and the imprisonment of Indira's political opponents.